Food safety saves people and businesses

 Stay up-to-date with food safety

-Running a food business often means long, busy hours, with many things to keep track of and manage.
-Sometimes food safety can be low on the priority list.
+Running a food business often means long, busy hours, with many things to keep track of which can make food safety low on the priority list.

-To help, the Australian Institute of Food Safety offers complimentary membership to all students who complete our nationally recognised training courses.
+To help, the Australian Institute of Food Safety offers a 12-month complimentary membership to all students who register in our nationally recognised training courses.